-With so many lines to choose from these days, how do you choose the right one for you?
-Different characteristics, different properties …
+With so many carp lines to choose from these days, how do you choose the right one for you?
+With manufacturers claiming so many different characteristics that sound amazing (96% knot strength, HD, low stretch, low memory, high abrasion resistance, invisible), it’s easy to get lost in the maze.

-If you want to know about things like abrasion resistance, sinkability, strength or weed, check out my other post on how to choose the right line.
+If you want to know about things like abrasion resistance, sinkability and knot strength, check out my other post on how to choose the right line.

 My experience with it?

 ● I used it for a winter and had to strip off 30 yards every 48hrs.
 After 30 nights I’d used so much line, I had to change it and no, I didn’t blow another £60 on more fluorocarbon.
 Another valuable lesson learned.

 Braid is awesome stuff: low diameter, super strong and abrasion resistant.

 ● It’s got it all really but in the wrong hands it can be dangerous as it poses a cut hazard to fish and it’s certainly not one for the novice angler.
 Because of this, it’s banned on many venues such as my own.

 ● It can be cast very far when used in combination with a shock leader.
 It’s really important not to over fill the spool when loading braid, it’s best to actually underfill it.
 Over filling can lead to wind knots which can really ruin your day’s fishing.

 ● Essential for any marker float or leading rod setup.
 It’s also great for spodding or spombing.

 Yes, you need to wet the spool before each cast.